Aloha Tower Marketplace: 1983–1994: Development and opening

+1998–2009: Ownership changes and decline

-Aloha Tower Marketplace was completed in 1994 as part of a Honolulu Harbor commercial revitalization project.
-It was acquired by Aloha Tower LP in 1998.
+Aloha Tower Marketplace was acquired by Aloha Tower LP, a subsidiary of Trinity Investment Trust LLC, in 1998.

-In 2002, the Marketplace filed for bankruptcy.
+In 2002, Aloha Tower LP filed for bankruptcy.
 It had been operating at a loss because of its distance from other tourist areas, lack of parking, and mismanagement.
-The bankruptcy led to the reorganization of shops in the Marketplace.
+The bankruptcy led to the reorganization of shops in the marketplace.

 The museum at the Falls of Clyde focused on historic sailing and Polynesian sailing customs.
 Occasionally, outrigger canoes were displayed at the Hawaii Maritime Center as well.
-The museum closed May 1, 2009 due to lack of revenue.
+Aloha Tower Marketplace was largely a dead mall by the mid-2000s, and the museum closed May 1, 2009, due to lack of revenue.

+2013–2018: Redevelopment

-Hawaii Pacific University partnered with a developer to own the Marketplace in 2011, and a few years later in 2013, they bought out the developer and took complete control of the facility.
-They renovated the shopping center into a mixed-use facility with retail, restaurant, and HPU student dormitories.
+Hawaii Pacific University partnered with an unnamed developer to own the marketplace in 2011, and a few years later in 2013, they bought out the developer and took complete control of the facility.
+They renovated the shopping center into a mixed-use development with a small number of retail and restaurants, and most vacant storefronts were converted into HPU student dormitories.
 The redevelopment, which began in 2012 has been complicated by disputes between development entities, permitting issues and staff-reductions.

-The project was completed in 2015.
+Barnes & Noble College agreed to operate a bookstore at the Aloha Tower Marketplace in July 2013, but could not open until HPU completed renovations.

+The project was nearly finished in the summer of 2015; it was expected to be completed in the fall of that year, and required the eviction of 17 businesses in February 2014, excluding Gordon Biersch Brewery Restaurant, Hooters, the Star of Honolulu dinner cruise office, and The Cab dispatch; however, in August of that year, Hooters filed a lawsuit against HPU, claiming that the university's massive, intrusive dorm construction created an active "war zone" of dust, blockades, and noise that completely choked out their customer access and destroyed their restaurant revenue.

+On May 21, 2018, The Old Spaghetti Factory officially opened a massive waterfront location at the marketplace; it relocated to Aloha Tower after its historical Ward Warehouse home was completely demolished.

+2020–present

+Hooters and Gordon Biersch Brewery Restaurant permanently closed in February 2020 due to severe underperformance.
+Hawaii Pacific University celebrated its 60th anniversary at Aloha Tower Marketplace in September 2025.